bitnami/healthcheck-tools/cmd/permissions-checker/README.md

 - *file_default*: Default file permissions.
 Default vale: *rwrw-r--*
 - *owner*: Default owner.
 Default vale: *bitnami*
 - *group*: Default group.
 Default vale: *daemon*
-- *exclude*: File or directory to be excluded (you can use RegExp).
+- *exclude*: Files and/or directories to be excluded (you can use RegExp).
-- *show_hidden*: Include hidden files and directories in the check.
+- *hidden*: Includes hidden files and directories in the check.
-- *verbose*: Print every file and directory in a hierarchical way.
+- *verbose*: Prints every file and directory in a hierarchical way.
-- *version*: Show current version.
+- *version*: Shows current version.

 ## List of health checks